royans/royans.github.io/_posts/2024-05-28-DomainRisk-Measuring-risk-from-3rd-party-libraries.markdown

 * 90th percentile had 26 domains mentioned
 * 99th percentile had 69 domains mentioned
 * However, I found 3 which had over 100
-* And I found at least 1 domain which had a high number of domains mentioned because it was potentially misconfigured.
-I've reported the issue to the website owner to take action.